Skip to main content

 If confidence is low, stop launch.
 Typical signs are EU-only support for a non-EU decision, mixed platform and seller roles not covered in your file, or a blank or stale legal basis in the matrix.

-For EU ambiguity, CBR is an escalation route documented in this pack.
+For EU ambiguity, CBR is an escalation route documented here.
 For non-EU ambiguity, escalate to local advice before go-live.
 Keep a reconstructable evidence set for approval: matrix row, dated legal advice, seller entity, supply description, buyer type, intended invoice treatment, filing owner, and signoff.

 Related: When OSS VAT Applies and When Reverse Charge Handles EU Work.